OptMN-Lab/fairgrad/README.md

 ```

 ### Run Experiment
-The dataset by default should be put under `experiments/EXP_NAME/dataset/` folder where `EXP_NAME` is chosen from {celeba, cityscapes, nyuv2, quantum_chemistry}.
+The dataset by default should be put under `experiments/EXP_NAME/dataset/` folder where `EXP_NAME` is chosen from `{celeba, cityscapes, nyuv2, quantum_chemistry}`.
 To run the experiment:
 ```
 cd experiments/EXP_NAME
 sh run.sh